sfraser-dev/backend-dev-and-APIs-fcc-project-exercise-tracker/README.md

 # Exercise Tracker

-This is the boilerplate for the Exercise Tracker project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker
+An exercise tracker using Express.js and MongoDB.

+Instructions:
-npm install
+  - npm install
-npm run start
+  - npm run start

-Upload code to replit.com or glitch.com
+Upload code to replit.com or glitch.com for fcc verification.